 Textile Traders has a smaller selection of fabrics than Spotlight but they are much more organised and orderly.
 They have good sales and nice fabric can sometimes be found on their clearance tables.
 I have found nice designer fabric in Textile Traders and during this visit I scored a gorgeous remnant.

 [Later update: since this post went live, Textile Traders have announced that they are closing all their stores and focusing on online sales.
+Currently the only stores in operation are Rivervale, Morley, Midland, and Edgewater.
 This is a fairly devastating move for the sewists of Perth.]

 Next up is Potter Textiles Outlet Store. (map ref) Potters are located in North Perth and there is a nice coffee shop at the end of the street for a post fabric shopping libation.
 Potters, as they are known, is actually a wholesaler but they have a small retail shop with fabric samples which can be felt and fondled and then bought from the warehouse at the back of the shop.